sysdiglabs/terraform-aws-secure-for-cloud/README.md

 There are three major component:

 * Cloud Threat Detection: Tracks abnormal and suspicious activities in your cloud environment based on Falco language.
-* CSPM/Compliance: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediations you need to fix.
+* CSPM/Compliance: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
 * Cloud Scanning: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.

 For other Cloud providers check: